CausewayDigital/Minecraft-EE-MakeCode/tutorials/rsf/lawnmower.md

 # Lawnmower
-Tell your friend what to do
+Tell Rhys what to do
 ```template
 lawnmower.start();
 ```